Board of Directors

 You can email the CapMetro board of directors at: BoardOfDirectors@CapMetro.org.
 Messages sent to this address are forwarded to all members of the board via CapMetro staff

-CAMPO elected official appointee - Paige Ellis is currently the Mayor Pro Tem for Austin City Council and has represented Southwest Austin’s District 8 since her election in 2018.
+CAMPO elected official appointee - Paige Ellis currently serves on the Austin City Council and has represented Southwest Austin’s District 8 since her election in 2018.
 Her term on the CapMetro board ends in June 2025.

 You can email the CapMetro board of directors at: BoardOfDirectors@CapMetro.org.
 Messages sent to this address are forwarded to all members of the board via CapMetro staff